 ME/CFS FAQs: common questions answered

 When you or someone you love is first diagnosed with ME/CFS, it is normal to have a lot of questions.
-Because this illness is so widely misunderstood, clear answers can be hard to find.
+Because this illness has been so widely misunderstood, and so often dismissed — clear answers can be hard to find.

 Is ME/CFS just ‘chronic fatigue’?